shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 The same applies to fragment shader outputs.
 Layout qualifiers can also be used to control the memory layout for uniform blocks.

-* Non sqaure matrix
+* Non-square matrix

-Quite straight forward.
+Quite straightforward.
 One use case is replace a 4x4 affine matrix where the last row is (0, 0, 0, 1) with a 4x3 matrix.

 * Full integer support

 Built-in functions can now take integer as input variable.

-* flat/smooth interpolators
+* Flat/smooth interpolators

 We can now explicitly declare `flat` interpolators to have flat shading.

 * Centroid sampling

 This is used to avoid rendering artifacts when multisampling.
-Read [this article](https://www.opengl.org/pipeline/article/vol003_6/) for more detials.
-And here is a [WebGL 2 Sample of centroid](http://webglsamples.org/WebGL2Samples/#glsl_centroid)
+Read [this article](https://www.opengl.org/pipeline/article/vol003_6/) for more details.
+Here is a [WebGL 2 Sample of centroid sampling](http://webglsamples.org/WebGL2Samples/#glsl_centroid).

 * New built-in functions

-Some very handy functions like `textureOffset`, `texelFetch`, `dFdx`, `textureGrad`, `textureLOD`, etc.
+Some very handy functions such as `textureOffset`, `texelFetch`, `dFdx`, `textureGrad`, `textureLOD`, etc.

 * `gl_InstanceID` and `gl_VertexID`

+These allow identification of instances and vertices within the shader.